A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 The Household

-Roster as of the morning after the plant went dark.
+Roster as of the morning Mae packed the cheese dish for Louisville.

 Sister Mae Calloway